By Caroline Paone

 Her less-is-more approach suits the trio’s vibe: “I’m a minimalist.
 I love simplicity because it brings a raw form to the music and an honesty.
 It fulfills me.
 Doing all that arpeggio stuff wouldn’t.
 I could easily learn how to play it if I rehearsed it, but I have no desire to.”

-The three-piece has a striped-down sound, at times it calls to mind shades of the White Stripes.
+The three-piece has a stripped-down sound, at times it calls to mind shades of the White Stripes.
 A straight-forward rock band tinged with the vocal nuances of a sexy rock/country singer.
 “It’s strange,” offers Bree, “when people first see me, they’re like ‘Oh rockabilly band’–my look is kind of pinup, but I mix it with rocked-out clothing.
 Then I’ve got a standup bassist [in the band].
 I confuse the hell out of people.
 After the show, I guarantee you, they’re not confused.
 They’re like ‘you’re not rockabilly at all, you are rock-and-roll.’
 They get it after they see me play,” she laughs.

-Bree’s inspiration comes from the free-spirited rockers like Janis Joplin and Pat Benatar.
+Bree’s inspiration comes from free-spirited rockers like Janis Joplin and Pat Benatar.
 “I recently saw Pat Benatar,” she said.
 “Oh my God, she is such a badass.
 I was shocked.
 I had never seen her live.
 She really rocks, and her husband (Neil Giraldo) is an amazing guitarist–they are so adorable and they rock together.”

 In the end, Bree’s going to keep rocking–her way.
 “I like the fact that we’re simple and tight and just fun.
 I have such a blast doing what I do.
 I’m just being myself and writing what moves me.
 That’s why I stick to the classics, everything’s so safe and formulated now.
 I want to bring a little realness to the music.”